Woflje/starbase_ys_pos_nav/README.md

 | PanelVariableResolution | - | 1 |

 Install all yolol chips on the ship.<br>
-Install the `destinations.yolol` only when aiming to cycle through destinations like a bus!
+Install the [destinations.yolol](destinations.yolol) chip only when aiming to cycle through destinations like a bus!

 Put the following variablenames in static device fields (Memory chips)